progressinguk/content/_pages/app.md

 permalink: http://progressing.co.uk/app/
 published: true
 ---
-Our bespoke app has designed and built with teachers in the classroom.
+<h2>User friendly experience designed with teachers' needs in mind</h2>
 There are already a number of available solutions for monitoring teacher development but most lack user friendly features that give teachers and schools full control over their progress.

 Combine the optimal logical workflow with a mobile friendly experience, you will always have quick, direct access to your information and toolkit.